-Providence College’s Life Skills Program is a comprehensive progression of workshops, lectures, community activities, and campus wide events that student-athletes can become involved in over the course of their collegiate careers.
-Our goal is to provide programming in conjunction with various departments and services at the College that will allow student-athletes to maximize their overall collegiate experience and to help them develop the necessary “life skills” to become responsible and productive citizens in the greater societal and world communities.
+Providence College’s Life Skills Program is a comprehensive progression of workshops, lectures, community activities, and campus-wide events that student-athletes can become involved in over the course of their collegiate careers.
+Our goal is to provide programming in conjunction with various departments and services at the College that help student-athletes make the most of their collegiate experience and develop the “life skills” necessary to become responsible and productive citizens in the greater societal and world communities.
 The Life Skills program at Providence College addresses five key areas: academic excellence, athletic excellence, personal development, career development, and community service.

-Providence College athletics is dedicated to offering all student-athletes an opportunity to compete and succeed at the highest level of athletic competition.
-The athletic department is consistently striving to provide state of the art facilities, professional coaching staffs and trainers, and supportive administrators.
+Providence College is dedicated to offering all student-athletes an opportunity to compete and succeed at the highest level of competition.
+The Athletics Department is consistently striving to provide state-of-the-art facilities, professional coaching staffs and trainers, and supportive administrators.

-Student-athletes are encouraged to participate in a variety of workshops, seminars, and lectures covering a wide range of topics promoting healthy lifestyles.
-The Student-Athlete Advisory Board, which is composed of two student-athlete representatives from each team, is afforded the opportunity to take a leadership role for all student-athletes as well as their respective teams.
-The board promotes communication between athletic administrators and student-athletes, thus providing a voice for all student-athletes.
+Student-athletes are encouraged to participate in a variety of workshops, seminars, and lectures covering a wide range of topics that promote healthy lifestyles.
+The Student-Athlete Advisory Committee (SAAC), which is comprised of two student-athlete representatives from each team, is afforded the opportunity to take a leadership role for their respective teams and all student-athletes.
+The committee promotes communication between Athletics administrators and student-athletes, giving student-athletes a collective voice.

-In conjunction with the Providence College Office of Career Services, student-athletes are offered various workshops and seminars that aid the student-athlete in developing career objectives and preparing for life outside of college athletics.
-Student-athletes are strongly encouraged to visit the Providence College Career Services Office where they can receive information on career workshops, career exploration, job shadowing, internships, resume writing, interviewing strategies, major exploration, campus recruitment, and graduate or professional school study.
+Through the Office of Career Education, student-athletes are offered a variety of workshops and seminars that aid them in developing career objectives and preparing for life outside of college athletics.
+Student-athletes are strongly encouraged to visit the Office of Career Education, where they can receive information on workshops, job shadowing, internships, resume writing, interviewing strategies, major exploration, campus recruitment, and graduate or professional study.